 It’s touristy, but not overrun with people.
 Sundays are likely to be busier, given that people do the pilgrimage to reach the church at the highest point.
 It also isn’t polished like the Puerta Vallarta waterfront.
 It feels almost undiscovered.

 There are shops, more shops, restaurants, and at a certain point, you get to start climbing the monolith.
-Lesser known towns are awesome places to grab souvenirs.
+Lesser known towns are awesome places to grab souvenirs, because they are less expensive.
 There were so many things to choose from!
 Yes, I like souvenirs.
 When I am back there, I would like to get something that says “Puebla Magico” on it.

 Have you ever been to either the Peña de Bernal or Bernal San Sebastian?
 Have you climbed a monolith or a mountain?